Veera Ramanatha: Early life and division of the Hoysala kingdom

+Territorial control and administration

 Ramanatha's Mahapradhana (chief minister) was Virayya Dandanayaka, and Pakkadikara Somaya Dandanayaka was one of his ministers.
 In the Kolar area, llavanjirayar and Manjiyarmavuttar (called the king's son) were his ministers.
 There are a dozen inscriptions of Ramanatha-Deva dating from 1257–1294 CE, all in Tamil, and are confined to the north and east of Bangalore district.
 Inscriptions of 1292, 1294 and 1295 CE show Ramanatha's forces intruding into Ballala III's portion of the Hoysala kingdom.
 Towards the close of his reign, Ramanatha made few unsuccessful attempts to extend his territory over his brother's portion of the kingdom towards the end of his reign and failed.
 His rule was succeeded by the short rule of his son Vira Vishwanatha Deva (reign c.
 1293/1295–1298/1300 CE).
 Two more inscriptions of 1297 CE belong to the 4th regnal year of Vishwanatha-Deva and his single inscription has been found in the Kolar district.
 Then this branch of the Hoysalas got merged with the main branch.
 He was soon ousted, or, his portions of the kingdom were annexed, by Vira Ballala III (reign c.
 1292–1343 CE), who thus became the sole ruler of the entire Hoysala kingdom around about 1298–1300 CE.
 As per some other records, Viswanatha died in 1300 CE making the empire unification task easier for Ballala III.

 Ballala III in 1301 CE issued orders in Tamil to the heads of mathas and temple priests in Ramanatha's former portion of the kingdom, remitting all taxes, and confirming the villages granted to them as endowments.
 The districts named are—the 'Hesar-Kundani' kingdom and several other nads.
 Of these, Hesar appears in the name Hesaraghatta, north-east of Nelamangala; Kundani is west of Devanahalli, and Ramanatha seemed to have a residence there.

 Ballala III was crowned in January 1292 CE when Ramanatha was still alive.
 We have Ballala's inscriptions throughout the nads or tracts which had formed part of the kingdom of Ramanatha and his son Vishwanatha He had issued notifications remitting taxes on temple endowments and made fresh grants to the temples for securing the goodwill and support of the priesthood.
 This was called the Kundani kingdom (from Kundani, the royal residence of Ramanatha) and is called Hesar-Kundani kingdom in one of his inscriptions.

+Religious affiliation

+Ramanatha was a devout follower of Jainism.
+In 1276 CE, he constructed the Chenn-Parshva-Ramanatha Basadi at Kogali (modern Karnataka).

+Inscriptions record that he personally donated gold to Jain temples.
+He also honored the Jain "ācārya Ubhavacharya" and granted endowments to Jain shrines, including one at Kolhapur.